eranheres/nvim-common-setup/README.md

 ## Done:
+- [x] add harpoon to common
+- [x] set the suggestion approval to be <Tab> and nvigation keys
+- [x] make C-K and C-J to browse through iTerm history
+- [x] fix the issue with the error on nvim-a
 - [x] create a repo to sync all the common plugins between nvims
 - [x] set autosession like in nvim-ios to common
 - [x] create nvim setup for neovim develpment (located on nvim-lua including example of a setup)